Skip to content

 Starts the job scheduler on startup (true) or disables the job scheduler (false).

-This parameter could be also configured by setting DQO_SCHEDULER_START environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_START environment variable.

 --dqo.scheduler.synchronization-mode